PixysOS/official_devices/.github/docs/adding_a_new_device.md

 supported_bases[].xda_thread|XDA thread URL of base the device supports|string|https://forum.xda-developers.com/showthread.php?t=4109811|no status|The status to reflect of website|string|beta|no

 After adding the details you may need to verify if the JSON is syntactically correct or not.
-To do so copy the entire devices.json with your changes and paste it [here](https://jsonformatter.curiousconcept.com/), It will check and tell you if it is correct or it will suggesst you the changes to make it correct.
+To do so copy the entire devices.json with your changes and paste it [here](https://jsonformatter.curiousconcept.com/), It will check and tell you if it is correct or suggest changes to make it correct.

 ### How to push? ###
-After adding all the device changes, Check if you want to make any changes in teams.json if yes then head into this [section](adding_a_new_team_member.md) or you can proceed to [How to push? guide](how_to_push.md).
+After adding all the device changes, Check if you want to make any changes in teams.json if yes, refer to this [section](adding_a_new_team_member.md) Alternatively, proceed to the[How to push? guide](how_to_push.md).